Start, Navigate and Complete Routes – Android Route Planner App

 Depending on your subscription and user type, you can have access to single or multiple route types.
 Additionally, learn more about Route4Me’s User Types and Account-Level Permissions, Marketplace vs Mobile Subscriptions, and Route Management on Route4Me’s Android Route Planner App.

 Start Routes on Route4Me’s Muti-Stop Route Planner App

-In-App Voice-Guided GPS Navigation on Route Planner App
+In-App Voice-Guided Navigation – Route4Me Integrated GPS Navigation

-To navigate to a specific route stop, tap the “Navigate” button next to that stop.
-Next, select the “Route4Me In-App Navigation” option to use Route4Me’s Integrated Voice-Guided Navigation.
-After that, your Route4Me Android Route Planner app will use the in-app navigation by default.
-Accordingly, you can change this in the settings.
+To start navigating to a route stop from your current location, tap the “Navigate” button next to the preferred stop.
+Next, you can select the “Route4Me In-App Navigation” option to use Route4Me’s Integrated Voice-Guided GPS Navigation.

 Navigation Settings on Route4Me’s Android Route Planner App